FlexConfirmMail/flexconfirmmail.github.io/README.md

 3. The website should be available in `build/html`.

-4. To check if absolute paths work, start http.server at `build/html`.
+4. To check if root relative paths work, start http.server at `build/html`.

    ```
    $ python3 -m http.server 8000